aslilac/lun/lun-vm/spec/Instructions.md

 ## Instruction size

 Instructions are all stored as words.
 Some instructions can be stored across multiple words, up to 5.
-The number of words an instruction is encoded as part of the opcode, which is always contained in the first word.
+The number of words in an instruction are encoded as part of the opcode, which is always contained in the first word.

 `00` - 1 word